thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

 follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.
 However, in the real world there are limitations.

-When extension springs are extended less than roughly 20% of safe deflection various factors such as deviation from perfect coil straightness (cylindrical form) and any lack of perfect form in the ends will become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When extension springs are extended less than roughly 20% of safe deflection, various factors such as geometric asymmetry,
+deviation from perfect coil straightness (cylindrical form) and deflection in the ends (hooks, loops) become a factor in the real (as opposed to theoretical) force-deflection relationship.
+Significantly, wound coil springs (as opposed to double-start machined springs) are not symmetric at the ends.
+Because the load is is transmitted at an offset (Mean_Dia/2) from the centerline of the spring, a moment is generated contributing to coil to coil contact and the real force-deflection relationship.

-Thus when operating within the first 20% of the available deflection expect forces to be somewhat lower (or deflections to be somewhat greater) than the linear behavior predicted by the equations.
+Thus, when operating an extension spring within the first 20% of the available deflection, expect forces to be somewhat lower (or deflections to be somewhat greater) than the linear behavior predicted by the equations.

  See also: